alexnardini/FLAM3_for_SideFX_Houdini/README.md

 `FLAM3 for Houdini generate a point cloud of the fractal Flame being worked on.`

-Higly inspired by Apophysis and its workflow design, it is a ONE to ONE match with it if used within the same limits.
+Higly inspired by Apophysis and its workflow design, it is a one to one match with it if used within the same limits.

 ## Future additions